Services for older adults

-This page links to library services and useful information for older adults.
+Discover library services and useful information for older adults.

 Find out how Christchurch City Libraries can support older adults who have difficulty accessing a library.

-Lifelong learning and recreation
+Lifelong Learning and Recreation

 Find out more about Lifelong learning.

 These courses at our Learning Centres provide individuals and groups with hands-on skills in using information and communication technologies.

 Search CINCH our community information directory for courses and organisations relevant to older people.

 Information from Christchurch City Council on recreation for older adults.

 Age Concern connects, supports, empowers, celebrates and respects all older people in an inclusive community.
 They have social outings, a range of services such as home and health services, and a useful information directory.